nushell/nushell.github.io/lang-guide/lang-guide.md

 Different display operations might impose limitations on which non-printable or printable characters get shown.
 One relevant area are the ANSI escape sequences that can be used to affect the display on the terminal.
 Certain operations may choose to ignore those.

-To input string data different [string literals](#string-literals) supporting escaping and [string interpolation](#string-interpolation) are available.
+To input string data, different [string literals](#string-literals) supporting escaping and [string interpolation](#string-interpolation) are available.

-TBD: On which level string indexing should be performed: bytes or unicode scalars.
+TBD: On which level string indexing should be performed: bytes or Unicode scalars.

 ### Record